softlayer/githubio_source/content/python/networkStorageExamples.md

 if __name__ == "__main__":
     main = example()
     orderId = main.main()
+    print("Sleeping for 60s to wait for volume to be ready") time.sleep(60)
     volumes = main.getStorageFromOrder(orderId)
     for storage in volumes:
         main.setStorageNote(storage['id'], 'This is a test note')